-Investments represent equity interests in subsidiary undertakings, and these are shown at cost less provision for impairment.
+Investments represent equity interests in subsidiary undertakings, and these are shown at cost less provision for impairment as permitted under FRS 101.
 At each reporting date investments are reviewed to determine whether there is any indication of impairment loss.
 If there is an indication of possible impairment, the recoverable amount of any affected investment is estimated and compared with its carrying amount.
 If estimated recoverable amount is lower, the carrying amount is reduced to its estimated recoverable amount, and an impairment loss is recognised immediately in the income statement.

 If an impairment loss subsequently reverses, the carrying amount of the investment is increased to the revised estimate of its recoverable amount, but not in excess of the amount that would have been determined had no impairment loss been recognised for the investment in prior years.
 A reversal of an impairment loss is recognised immediately in the income statement.
-See note 8 for the net carrying amount of the investments and associated impairment.
-The company has elected to use the deemed cost alternative available under FRS 101 where the aggregate deemed cost of the investments are deemed to be the cost as recorded under UK GAAP.
+See note 7 for the net carrying amount of the investments and associated impairment.